Uncanny X-Force: Otherworld

 Fantomex is abducted by Captain Britain and the Captain Britain Corps to be put on trial in Otherworld for his murder of the Apocalypse child.
 Psylocke is also abducted.
 Wolverine, Deadpool and the Age of Apocalypse version of Nightcrawler attempt to rescue them both but land in the middle of a battle against a demon which wishes to access the base of the Captain Britain Corps so that it can spread its influence across the multiverse.
 When Fantomex is sentenced to death, Psylocke saves him and betrays her brothers.
-However they are then ambushed by a man known as the Skinless Man, who seeks vengeance against Fantomex after he was flayed alive due to Fantomex's thieving.
+However they are then ambushed by the Skinless Man, who seeks vengeance against Fantomex after he was flayed alive due to Fantomex's thieving.
 He cuts off Fantomex's face but is stopped by Psylocke; eventually it is revealed that the demon is a future incarnation of Jamie Braddock.
 Captain Britain is unable to kill his brother, so Psylocke possess him and kills Jamie to prevent his demonic ascension.